hdouhua/ml-in-action/ml-model-serving/README.md

 also can test via swagger ui at <http://localhost:8000/docs>

-## deploy in Docker
+## deploy to Docker

 run FastAPI in Docker, https://fastapi.tiangolo.com/deployment/docker/

-try to build base image from `python:3.11-alpine`, but haven't done yet.
+try to build base image from `python:3.11-alpine`, but haven't made it.

 to chekc if scikit-learn package is installed successfully